PCCV/Barcode_Codec/README.md

 User guide
 ----------
+First use : a toolset will be automatically installed the first time you will use Barcode_Codec (in plugins menu)

+Choose you encoder : right click on the barcode icon toolset

 Encoding : Open a new Text window, write or paste your text then simply use the Barcode_Codec plugin to encode

 Decoding : Open an image containing the barcode then use the Barcode_Codec plugin to decode